mc-cat-tty/Packmate/README_EN.md

 * Can make certain streams favorite and show only favorite streams
 * Supports several simultaneous services, can show streams for a specific service or pattern
 * Allows navigating streams using shortcuts
-* Has the option to copy packet content in the required format
+* Has the option to copy packet content in various formats
 * Can concatenate adjacent packets
 * Can urldecode text automatically
 * Can automatically decompress GZIPed HTTP
 * Can automatically deflate WebSockets with permessages-deflate extension
-* Decrypts TLS with RSA using given private key
+* Can automatically decrypt TLS with RSA using given private key (like Wireshark)

 ![Main window](screenshots/Screenshot.png)
 ## Cloning